Didi1081/SampleX/README.md

 ## Project Proposal
 **What is the idea behind SampleX?**

    You can instantly order toilet paper, so why not samples?
 It is a systematic approach to sending and receiving samples for    product development.

    This delivery method is specifically designed for sample parts to encourage faster innovation and end product development.

    The faster the customer has a product, the faster they can sell to consumers and the faster they set up ongoing bulk supply    orders from suppliers.

-Problem -
+**Problem**
 * Many engineers, scientists, researchers and product developers need to get a hold of samples made by suppliers to      create  products.
 This can be a lengthy process.
 Research and  interviews with customers show this can take anywhere from 3 weeks      to 6 months and is a major problem to customers.

    * Majority of suppliers will send samples manually:
        * Not much resources to deliver the samples to their customers
        * No time to send out (ex 10,000 samples) and communicate with everyone
        * Have admin mail out samples on top of stressful workload which can be forgotten
        * Many emails back and forth that can get lost amongst other emails and action items
        * Wrong samples set
        * No samples sent resulting in a missed business opportunity as a customer seals the deal with a competitor.

 Target -
 * Divisions in chemical and manufacturing companies in the USA such as :